 Blood sausage is a delicious piece of charcuterie with a rich tradition.
-Black pudding, blood pudding, mutura, kaszanka, boudin noir, zungenwurst, blutvurst, biroldo, morcilla, sanguinaccio-whatever you call it, the main ingredient is the same.
 In this post, I'm sharing my favorite blood sausage recipe I've worked on for years.
+My recipe is a Creole hybrid.
+It's mildly spicy, flecked with onions and a bit of meat for structure.
 It goes without saying you're in for a bloody good time.

 Most traditional recipes include a grain or starch to help give body to the sausage.
-Scandinavian recipes often call for oatmeal.
+I like to use rice or wild rice.
+Scandinavian recipes call for oatmeal, barley or other grains while others use breadcrumbs.
 French, Spanish and Italian recipes usually call for rice.
-My recipe includes a small amount of meat to make it easier to handle.
+My recipe also includes meat to make it easier to handle.

 Traditionally blood sausage is par cooked by simmering in water.
 Do not cook blood sausage in a pan like a regular sausage or it may break open.
 After par-cooking the sausages are cut into pieces and fried cut side down.
 You can also sous-vide your sausage and that works very well.